mirion-dev/GaseousMarble/README.md

 | `gm_width(text)` | Return the width of the text. | `>= 0` - Width<br>`-1` - Invalid encoding<br>`-2` - Failed to tokenize |
 | `gm_height(text)` | Return the height of the text. | `>= 0` - Height<br>`-1` - Invalid encoding<br>`-2` - Failed to tokenize |

-as well as setters and getters for configuring the drawing setting
+as well as the setters and getters for configuring the drawing settings:

 | **Setter** | **Getter** | **Setter Returned Value** |
 | -- | -- | -- |